apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/committers.md

 which the committers generate
 by default.

-The difference between the two committers are as follows:
+The difference between the two staging ommitters are as follows:

 The Directory Committer uses the entire directory tree for conflict resolution.
 If any file exists at the destination it will fail in job setup; if the resolution